 I'm going to take it a step further and say: Adopt older cats and dogs.
-While I'm not as familiar with dogs, cats can live to 18–20 and even older.
-Many of the adult cats that get ignored in shelters may have a good ten or more years in them and it's sad to think they have to spend their long lives in a shelter.
-(Not dissing shelters -- they do AMAZING work and I've volunteered at many, but a life amongst many other cats, in and out of cages, instead of in the familiar, comforting environment of a forever-home is undoubtedly stressful.)
+Kittens and puppies require constant attention, and while I'm not as familiar with dogs, cats can live from 18–20, sometimes older.
+Many of the adult cats that get ignored in shelters may have a good ten or more years in them, and it's sad to think they have to spend their long lives in a shelter.
+(I'm not dissing shelters—they do AMAZING work, and I've volunteered at many.
+But a life amongst many other cats, in and out of cages, instead of in the familiar, comforting environment of a forever-home, is undoubtedly stressful.)

-My cat Winston, too, had scabs and some fur missing when I got him, but he healed over time and while he's still bald on the backs of his ears, who cares!
+My cat Winston, too, had scabs and some fur missing when I got him, but he healed over time, and while he's still bald on the backs of his ears, who cares!
 Just look at how cute he is!
-More often than not -- even if skittish at first -- the guys that have been most neglected or abused make THE BEST pets; you just may need to be patient with them.
-If they were abused by humans, naturally they will need time to learn that you will not hurt them.
+More often than not—even if skittish at first—the guys that have been most neglected or abused make THE BEST pets; you just may need to be patient with them.
+If they were abused by humans, naturally, they will need time to learn that you will not hurt them.
 And when they finally do come around and start to trust you, I promise you, your heart will melt.

 More About FIV